SAP/alert-notification-node-client/docs/configuration-api/objects-overview.md

 # Configuration API overview

+Alert Notification's Configuration API is responsible for managing customer's configuration.

 ## Configuration API's objects

-In this section you will learn about the objects passed and received by Alert Notificaiton configuration's endpoints.
+In this section you will learn about the objects which have to be used in order to manage your configuration.